FIND SUPPORT IN YOUR AREA

 The GUIDE Clinic, Dublin, is the largest, free STI, HIV and Infectious Disease service in Ireland.
 Our mission is to provide an excellent service to patients with HIV, Sexually Transmitted Infections (STI) and Infectious Diseases, including International Health.
 We are a highly trained team of specialists committed to ongoing research, teaching, continuous development and improvement of our service.

 First Out Peer Support Group for LGBTI+ Women

 The groups meet online on the first Thursday of each month from 7pm-9pm.

-First Out is a peer support group for women, of all ages, who are questioning their sexuality or considering ‘coming out’.
+First Out is a peer support group for all women, of all ages, who are questioning their sexuality or considering ‘coming out’.

 Married Men’s Group